Mahmoud-BOUATE/holbertonschool-shell/basics/README.md

 # ls list current directory
 # cd changes the working directory
 # ls -l display the current directory contents in a long format
+# ls -a Display current directory contents, including hidden files (starting with .).
+Use the long format.